 Coronavirus lifting restrictions in the United States

 I started walking for about 30 minutes to an hour each day.
 The walks clear my mind and give me a chance to get outside of my home.
 I should have known better because prisons let inmates outside for fresh air and recreation.
 Prison let inmates out to provide a positive stimulus for the body, mind, and emotions.
 I hate to say this, but the coronavirus has caused me to become a prisoner in my home.
-The things I took for granted, like going to the gym, movies, beach, retail stores, and shows were taking away from me.
+Like going to the gym, movies, beach, retail stores, and shows, the things I took for granted were taking away from me.

 Some states have decided to lift the quarantine.

 The problem this week is when and how the Governors lift the quarantine restrictions across the country.
 Georgia, the state right next to Florida, has been one of the first states to raise the quarantine.
 The states of South Carolina and Tennessee are also joining Georgia in lifting the quarantine.
-Georgia Governor Brian Kemp, on Monday, said Georgia would allow nail salons, massage therapists, bowling alleys, and gyms to open Friday.
+On Monday, Georgia Governor Brian Kemp said Georgia would allow nail salons, massage therapists, bowling alleys, and gyms to open Friday.

 In-person church services can also resume.
 And restaurants and movie theaters can open Monday.
-His order also stops cities from imposing their restrictions on businesses.
-I am ready to get out of the house, but not at the cost of my health or the health of others.
+His order also stops cities from imposing restrictions on businesses.
+I am ready to get out of the house, but not at the cost of my health or others’ health.
 This is America, so concerned parties filed lawsuits to stop the Governor from lifting the quarantine.
-Only in America, I love my country, but I wish we could all just get along.
+Only in America, I love my country, but I wish we could all get along.

 Coronavirus lifting restrictions In The United States